 - List the resources you need to prevent another relapse.
 Do you need to spend more time with other recovering addicts?
 Do you need to have more sessions with a therapist?
 Do you need a sponsor or a mentor?

 If you or someone you know is in danger of relapse, the most important step to take is to contact a mental health provider.
 When a person is using again, they can quickly return to the same destructive and harmful cycles of addiction.
-To help save the life of a loved one or your own, contact a mental health professional today.
+To help save the life of a loved one or your own, contact a mental health professional today and learn about relapse prevention programs that can help.